Lars von Trier: Feature films

+Television

 Frequent collaborators

 Von Trier often works more than once with actors and production members.
 Manon Rasmussen was the only crew member as a costume designer to collaborate with von Trier in all of his works (except Medea and The Idiots) since The Element of Crime (1984).
 His first, but initial acting collaborator for The Element of Crime was Leif Magnusson, who appeared in his role as a hotel guest, yet continued to appear again in the last two films as different minor roles for his first trilogy until his acting retirement in the early 1990s.
 His main crew members and producer team has remained intact since Europa.
 Many of his recurring actors have expressed their devotion to von Trier.
 European actors Jean-Marc Barr, Udo Kier, and Stellan Skarsgård have all appeared across several von Trier films.
 With the exception of Medea, The Kingdom, his incompleted "USA Trilogy", and The House that Jack Built; British-French actress Charlotte Gainsbourg and Swedish actor Leif Magnusson are the only two acting collaborators (excluding himself) to have appeared in all installments of two of his trilogies, taking the lead roles in Depression for the former and minor roles in Europa for the latter.

 Note: This list shows only the actors (in alphabetical order only) who have collaborated with von Trier in three or more productions.

 Awards and honors

 Among his more than 100 awards and 200 nominations at film festivals worldwide, von Trier has received: the Palme d'Or (for Dancer in the Dark), the Grand Prix (for Breaking the Waves), the Prix du Jury (for Europa), and the Technical Grand Prize (for The Element of Crime and Europa) at the Cannes Film Festival.
-Von Trier has also received both Golden Globe Award and Academy Award nomination for the former.
+Von Trier has also received both Golden Globe Award and Academy Award nominations for the former.